Should you get the small 38mm or large 42mm Apple Watch? Here's how to choose!

-Apple has provided two sizing options for the Apple Watch — 38mm and 42mm.
-That's consistent across across collections, starting with the aluminum Apple Watch Sport through the stainless steel Apple Watch to the gold Apple Watch Edition.
+Apple has provided two sizing options for the Apple Watch: 38mm and 42mm.
+Whether you're getting aluminum, steel, or ceramic, Series 1 or Series 2, Nike+ or Hermès, they all come in those two sizes.
 Some might consider their personal choice obvious, whether that's based on wrist size, gender, or some other factor.
 If you're not finding it quite so obvious, however, here are some things to consider when picking the perfect Apple Watch size for you!

 Height vs. width